cseanburns/journal-issues/manuscript.md

 full potential of open science.

-There are many ways we can embrace digital technologies that will foster our pursuit for greater transparency in science.
+There are many ways we can embrace digital technologies that foster our pursuit for greater transparency in science.
+To accomplish this goal,
-Everything that we do to communicate our research should be reconsidered based on the evidence and with the goal to improve science and its dissemination.
+everything that we do to communicate our research should be re-evaluated based on the evidence and with the goal to improve science and its dissemination.
-Nothing we do should be left unexamined.
+Nothing we do should be left unexamined or unquestioned.
 Since all technology offers affordances, where such affordances influence how we act and what we think is possible,